Rangers hit 5 HRs to halt A’s surge in 8-3 win

+Tampa Bay’s loss to Boston earlier in the day gave the A’s a little more margin for error and made it a lot easier for manager Bob Melvin’s ballclub to move on.

+“It’s just a loss and that’s on me,” said losing pitcher Tanner Roark after the A’s were beaten 8-3 by the Rangers.
+“Like we’ve done all year since I’ve been here, you move on.
+Nobody dwells on anything.
+You just get better.”

-OAKLAND, Calif.
-(AP) — Willie Calhoun hit two of Texas’ five homers and the Rangers slowed the Oakland Athletics’ wild-card push with an 8-3 victory Sunday.
+Willie Calhoun hit two of Texas’ five homers as the Rangers slowed the Oakland Athletics’ wild-card push.

 The A’s had won 10 of 11 but couldn’t stretch their two-game lead over Tampa Bay for the top AL wild card.
-The Rays fell to the Boston Red Sox 7-4 earlier Sunday.
+The Rays fell to the Red Sox 7-4 earlier Sunday.
+Cleveland is also two games back after beating Philadelphia 10-1.

+“This time of year, sure you’re going to take a series win, but we’re more just trying to win every possible game we can,” Melvin said.
+“We don’t really talk about series wins until we’ve actually won a series.
+You don’t want to give one away.
+That’s going to be our thinking the rest of the way.”

 Texas ended a seven-game skid.
 Shin-Soo Choo, Elvis Andrus and Nomar Mazara all went deep to help the Rangers salvage the final game of their last road trip this season.
 Three of the five home runs came on first pitches, helping Texas avoid its first winless multicity trip since 1991.